allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 ### 1. Tracks

-Every segmented object in each time step has a **track ID**, an integer identifier that's unique across all time steps.
-To recognize a single track across multiple frames, these track IDs must be grouped together with a single **track number**.
+Every segmented object in each time step has an **object ID**, an integer identifier that is unique across all time steps.
+To recognize the same object across multiple frames, these object IDs must be grouped together into a **track** with a single **track number/track ID**.

-A **track JSON file** consists of a JSON object with a `data` array, where for each track ID `i`, `data[i]` is the track number that track ID is part of.
+A **track JSON file** consists of a JSON object with a `data` array, where for each object ID `i`, `data[i]` is the track number that object is assigned to.

 ```
 --track.json--